All Episodes

 You bet.

-Have a great day, great week, great election.
+Have a great day.

 I was in hot water yesterday.

-Take down the Renai sign, Brian.
+Take down the Renaissance sign, Brian.

-Always put these signs up to remind me about these things.
+I always put these signs up to remind me about these things.

 The dishwasher, other showers, washing a car, who doesn't matter.

-For as long as you want to take your shower, you could take a one-hour shower, you will not run out of hot water, and anybody in the house can do whatever they want to do with hot water too.
+For as long as you want to take your shower, you could take a one-hour shower.

-Go to Forever Hotwater.com.
+Go to foreverhotwater.com.

 You can see how this works.

-Uh these old tank water heaters, it's like going out and buying a model tea compared to what is available.
+These old tank water heaters, it's like going out and buying a model tea compared to what is available.

-And it's it's it's kind of a funny read.
+And it's kind of a funny read.

 But this is where it gets kind of funny.